2026 AFC U-17 Women's Asian Cup: Draw

-The draw will be held on 12 February 2026 at the AFC House in Kuala Lumpur, Malaysia.
-The twelve teams will be drawn into three groups of four teams.
-The teams will be seeded according to a points system derived from their final rankings across the previous three editions, with the hosts China automatically seeded and assigned to Position A1 in the draw.
+The draw took place in Kuala Lumpur, Malaysia on 12 February 2026 at 15:00 MST (UTC+8).
+The twelve teams were drawn into three groups of four teams.
+The teams were seeded according to a points system derived from their final rankings across the previous three editions, with the hosts China automatically seeded and assigned to Position A1 in the draw.